Skip to content

 Last updated:

-For larger, more geometrically complex reconstructions, computational fluid dynamics (CFD) simulation via the NIST Fire Dynamics Simulator (FDS) provides spatial and temporal resolution that analytical models cannot.
+For larger reconstructions, computational fluid dynamics (CFD) simulation via NIST FDS provides spatial and temporal resolution that analytical models cannot.
 FDS has been used in civil and criminal proceedings in multiple jurisdictions to test whether a proposed fire scenario is physically consistent with the observed damage pattern, victim location, alarm activation sequence, and fire service response timeline.
+The forensic engineering failure analysis discipline uses structurally similar computational modelling to reconstruct mechanical failures.
 This topic builds the technical foundation for using both approaches.

 Compartment fires are conventionally described in four phases.
-The phase classification is not merely academic: the pattern evidence at a scene, the toxicological environment during a fatal fire, the performance of detection systems, and the credibility of witness accounts all depend on which phase the fire was in at the relevant time.
+The phase classification is operationally significant: pattern evidence at a scene, the toxicological environment during a fatal fire, detection-system performance, and the interpretation of witness accounts all depend on which phase the fire was in at the relevant time.
+Victim burns classification and vitality signs can sometimes help the pathologist identify which fire phase the victim was exposed to.

 Incipient phase: The fire is established but small.
 Heat release rate is low (typically below a few hundred kilowatts).
 The hot gas layer is thin and confined to the ceiling region; the neutral plane is high and the lower zone remains clear.
 Smoke production depends on fuel type; smouldering materials (upholstered furniture, cables) may produce visible smoke at very low heat release rates before visible flame appears.
 Ionisation smoke detectors and optical (photoelectric) detectors respond in this phase for smouldering and flaming fires respectively.
 Fire-fighters from the US National Institute of Standards and Technology (NIST), the UK Building Research Establishment (BRE), and the Australian Fire Research Group have all documented incipient phase durations ranging from a few seconds (fast-growth liquid pool fires) to hours (deep-seated smouldering fires in mattresses).
 The incipient phase is forensically significant because it is the phase during which the fire is most amenable to suppression and during which the evidence of cause (ignition source, first fuel) is best preserved.

 Growth phase: Heat release rate increases, often following a t-squared growth curve (HRR proportional to time squared), governed by the fuel's burning rate and the progressively larger area of burning surface.
 The hot gas layer descends as more combustion products are generated.
 Visibility in the lower zone degrades.
 Temperature in the hot gas layer rises from a few hundred degrees toward the flashover threshold (590 to 650°C).
 This is the phase in which NFPA 921's origin determination methods are most reliable, because burn pattern gradients are still preserved and the fire has not yet homogenised the upper zone.
+What happens when the layer reaches the flashover threshold is covered in Fire Dynamics.
+The fire scene examination and NFPA 921 methodology topic in module 3 covers how to exploit this pre-flashover evidence window operationally.
 The growth rate is characterised by an alpha coefficient in the HRR = alpha × t² model, with standard values: ultra-fast (0.1878 kW s⁻²), fast (0.0469), medium (0.0117), slow (0.0029).
 These standard growth curves are used in sprinkler activation calculations, evacuation modelling, and fire reconstruction.

 Fully developed phase: The fire has reached its maximum heat release rate, constrained either by the available fuel (fuel-controlled) or by the ventilation opening area (ventilation-controlled).
 This is the phase of flashover transition.
 Post-flashover, the compartment burns at near-constant heat release rate until the fuel load begins to be exhausted.
 Temperatures in the hot gas layer range from 800 to 1,200°C. The lower zone is now also hot enough to sustain combustion in many cases.
 Structural elements begin to sustain permanent damage (steel yields above approximately 500 to 600°C; reinforced concrete spalls and loses strength above 300 to 400°C sustained exposure).
 Fire investigation in the fully developed and post-flashover phase must account for origin masking as discussed in the preceding topic.